Pat Crowley

-Patricia Crowley (born September 17, 1933) is an American actress.
-She was also frequently billed as Pat Crowley.
+Patricia Margaret Crowley (September 17, 1933 – September 14, 2025) was an American actress.

+In 1953, she was awarded the Golden Globe for New Star of the Year for her performances in Forever Female and Money From Home.
+Throughout the 1950s and 1960s, she had starring roles in films with Rosemary Clooney, Dean Martin, Jerry Lewis, and Tony Curtis, among other stars of the era.
+She appeared in television roles starting in the 1950s, continuing through the 2000s.

 Early life

-Crowley was born in Olyphant, Pennsylvania, the daughter of Helen (née Swartz) and coal mining foreman Vincent Crowley.
+Crowley was born on September 17, 1933, in Olyphant, Pennsylvania.
 Her sister Ann was also an actress.

 Career

 Crowley played Sally Carver in the film Forever Female (1953), starring Ginger Rogers and William Holden.
-She starred as Doctor Autumn Claypool alongside Dean Martin and Jerry Lewis in Money from Home (1953), and in their final film together Hollywood or Bust (1956), in which she played Terry Roberts.
+She starred as Dr. Autumn Claypool alongside Dean Martin and Jerry Lewis in Money from Home (1953), and in their final film together Hollywood or Bust (1956), in which she played Terry Roberts.
 Her roles in Forever Female and Money from Home brought her the Golden Globe Award for New Star of the Year - Actress.
 She co-starred with Rosemary Clooney in a 1954 musical, Red Garters, and with Barbara Stanwyck and Fred MacMurray in the 1956 drama There's Always Tomorrow.
 She had a starring role opposite Tony Curtis in the boxing drama The Square Jungle (1955) and the Audie Murphy Western Walk the Proud Land, and was also featured in 1963's The Wheeler Dealers, a comedy starring James Garner and Lee Remick.

 Crowley starred as Judy Foster in the daytime version of A Date with Judy on ABC-TV in 1951.